 This year there are three options; a $500 grant that can be used for art materials, a $750 grant for an artist in residency program or funds (amount specific to project/experience) for an art project, performances, workshops, field trips or art experiences.
 Each grant is for a single classroom however teachers can also apply together for a joint art experience.
 So get your creative juices flowing for an art project or activity that will engage and inspire your students.

-For more information please visit ArtsEd Connect's website
+For more information, please visit ArtsEd Connect's website

 Meet Our Educators

-Logos of sponsors listed above.
+Logos for sponsors listed above.